imranfadhil/pp_portfolio/02_VOLVE/README.md

 This project successfully demonstrates a modern, integrated petrophysical workflow on the public Volve dataset.
 By combining fundamental petrophysics with machine learning, we developed a robust and consistent reservoir characterization model.

-*   **Validated Porosity Model**: The log-derived porosity model was successfully validated against core data, providing a reliable foundation for subsequent calculations.
+*   **Validated Porosity Model**: The log-derived porosity model was validated against core data, providing a reliable foundation for subsequent calculations.
 *   **Permeability Prediction**: The use of FZI-based rock typing and machine learning proved critical for achieving an accurate permeability prediction.
 This method effectively captures the geological heterogeneity that controls fluid flow.
 *   **Scalable Workflow**: The methodology allows for the confident propagation of reservoir properties from cored to uncored wells for further analysis and modelling.